-Native Azure Active Directory applications with Auth0 (Resource Owner flow)
+Native Azure Active Directory applications with Auth0

 In addition to the WS-Federation and OpenID Connect flows, it's also possible to use the Resource Owner flow with Azure AD.
 This flow allows you to capture and validate a user's credentials (email and password) instead of showing the Azure AD login page.
-While this is not the recommended approach for security and SSO reasons, Resource Owner flow could be used in Native mobile scenarios or to batch process authentication with Azure AD.
+While this is not the recommended approach for security and Single Sign-on (SSO) reasons, Resource Owner flow could be used in Native mobile scenarios or to batch process authentication with Azure AD.

 This setup will require two applications, a Web Application and/or Web API and a Native Client Application.
 From Azure AD's point of view, users will be authenticated using the Native Client Application to gain access to the Web Application and/or Web API.
+If you are looking to manage authentication in your application, see Next Steps below.

 1. Define a Web Application and/or Web API in Azure Active Directory